-With the potential for chips to make or break a meal out, McCain decided to build a model to deconstruct what are the key factors in the perfect chip when influencing an online review.
+With the potential for chips to make or break a meal out, McCain decided to build a model to deconstruct what the key factors are in the perfect chip when influencing an online review.

-TASTE generated the most happiness for diners when they take the first bite of the often-stolen chip!
-Followed closely by CRISPNESS and FLUFFINESS generating high levels of emotion when it came to the chip experience.
+TASTE generated the most happiness for diners when they took the first bite of the often-stolen chip!
+This was followed closely by CRISPNESS and FLUFFINESS, which generated high levels of emotion when it came to the chip experience.
 In essence, get the taste, crispness, fluffiness and heat right when serving a perfectly portioned side of chips and you're 80% of the way there to total chip perfection.
-Our research found you can influence against a diner's intention to leave a positive review online with the perfect chip.
+Our research found you can influence a diner's intention to leave a positive review with the perfect chip.
 Get them wrong at your peril!
 40% of diners said they would leave a bad review after a terrible chip experience.
 They defined a bad chip as tasteless, soggy, greasy and cold with no fluffy potato filling.

-Here at McCain we only use the best quality potatoes that deliver consistent all year round flavour.
-Our SurecrispTM range stays crispier and warmer than uncoated fries on plate.1 Stays crispier for longer than the nearest coated branded competitor.1

-In tests consumers agree McCain SureCrisp $^{\mbox{\tiny TM}}$ is crispier and more enjoyable on plate when compared to an uncoated fry.^2
+Here at McCain we only use the best-quality potatoes that deliver consistent all-year-round flavour.
+Our SurecrispTM range stays crispier and warmer than uncoated fries on plate1 and they stay crispier for longer than the nearest coated branded competitor.1 In tests consumers agree McCain SureCrispTM is crispier and more enjoyable on plate when compared to an uncoated fry.2 RANGE APPEAL Increasingly, range is becoming more important to diners as certain chip varieties have become synonymous with key mains.

-1Source: Sensory testing for crispness, Sensory Dimensions - August 2018

-2Source: Consumer preference testing, Blue Yonder - April 2019 Products tested was McCain 3/8 cut.
-Outcome may vary depending on climate

-RANGE APPEAL

-Increasingly, range is becoming more important to diners as certain chip varieties have become synonymous with key mains.